I use the word das to describe my aesthetic. It's a sort of matrix.

-To launch das, Riley Fox Hillyer and I created Cabaret Das.
-The name and form is homage to the Dada Cabaret Voltaire.
-We meditated in dark earnestness and devised short performances from text, music, and fears.
-From that documentation I created the above video.
-We performed Cabaret Das at the Huret and Spector Gallery on Emerson's campus in September 2017.
+The name and form is an homage to the Dada Cabaret Voltaire.
+Performed at the Huret and Spector Gallery on Emerson's campus in September 2017.

 The second das performance really saught to place "das" in the academic-aesthetic historical-discourse via a performance art lecture.
 I performed this 3 hour TED talk-esq experiment at Emerson College.
 It featured lip-syncing, reclamation of play-submission-feedback, sound collages, John Cage-ian boredom, a history of Das' origin, and more.
 Through this performance I began to realize that das is a reach towards the avant-garde independent European artists I love, but firmly planted in the history and path I have been on as an American.

 Subverting the form of gallery spaces (inspired by theories from Inside the White Cube: The Ideology of the Gallery Space by Brian O'Doherty), this piece blurs spectactor/performer roles by handing each visitor a proxy through which they look at the artworks (ranging from photo to painting to video to performance art) and communicate with one another.
 This was a challenge to create something that could fit into any room or context.